SmallBlackHole/vscode-copilot-chat/HOW_TO_INTEGRATE_WITH_AITK.md

 # AI Toolkit (AITK) Integration Guide

 This document outlines how to integrate and test the VS Code Copilot Chat extension with the AI Toolkit.
+- !!! if you want to try eval test, switch to this branch (https://github.com/SmallBlackHole/vscode-copilot-chat/tree/refactor/eval-simulation) and use this branch for Skylight (https://github.com/microsoft/Skylight/tree/refactor/eval-simulation).

 ## Prerequisites